maggiezha/deBERTa_notebook/README.md

 $ jupyter notebook --port 8888

-Then open the notebook in your browser(using the token)
+Then open the notebook in your browser(using the token), and play with the notebook.

+Please notice the finetuning step could take many hours, it can run on multiple GPUs.

+You can change the batch size based on your GPU memory size, and increase the number of epochs to get a better finetuning result.